 - Best Seller - Ships Fast - Best Value - Best Price

 The Gammon 5-piece junior drum kit is one potential option for your child.
 This is a full-sized drum kit, so I recommend this kit if you believe your child will grow into this drum kit.
-While it is our favorite and believe it’s the best value, your child may have a tough time reaching the kick drum and hi hat pedals if they are very young or shorter than five feet tall.
+While it is our favorite and we believe it’s the best value, your child may have a tough time reaching the kick drum and hi-hat pedals if they are very young or shorter than five feet tall.

 Gammon is a brand relatively unknown to most professional working drummers, but that doesn’t mean this introductory drum kit is a poor choice.
 Their company values the idea of bringing affordable drum products and great customer service to their customers.
 Now I personally wouldn’t use this drum set, I can see the value in buying this drum kit for a young child.
 This drum kit is our favorite pick for kids just starting out.

 Gammon offers this drum set for kids in four different finishes: black, metallic blue, wine red, and metallic green.
 The colors do not look amazing, but the price is very attractive.

 Some users of this product have experienced the wrap bubbling and warping in the first few months of use, which didn’t happen to us.